Persona 5: Royal

 Joker later learns from Maruki that Akechi is alive in the altered reality because of Joker's desire to save him, and that whether Akechi lives depends on Joker accepting Maruki's world.
 Akechi convinces Joker to refuse the offer, stating he would rather disappear as himself, than live under Maruki's control.
 The Phantom Thieves then defeat Maruki the following day, and reality returns to normal.
 With Akechi gone, Joker finds himself back in prison as he was meant to be before reality was altered, but as with the original game's story, he is cleared and released thanks to his friends and allies.
-At their final meeting, having reflected on their rejection of Maruki's reality, each member chooses to pursue their own futures, and make their wishes come true under their own power.
+At their final meeting, having reflected on their rejection of Maruki's reality, each member chooses to pursue their own futures, separate from one another in order to make their wishes come true under their own power.
 On the day he is due to return home, Joker escapes tailing government agents with help from both the Phantom Thieves and a reformed Maruki, who is now a taxi driver.
 At the station, Sumire finds him and bids him farewell.
 A post-credits scene achieved by reaching Rank 8 of Akechi's Confidant before November 17 shows a person resembling Akechi passing by the window on Joker's train ride home.

 Similarly to the original game, an alternate ending happens should Joker choose to accept the idealized reality, instead of resisting and attempting to change Maruki's heart.
 The ending shows the other Phantom Thieves, including Akechi and Sumire, who is now "Kasumi" permanently, who are seemingly unaware of the true nature of reality, while Joker appears uncomfortable and unsure of his actions.